 Hopefully, you’ll be able to find a program near you.

-Honestly, if you’re serious about esports, there are not a lot of excuses you can use not to attend any esports summer camp.
+Honestly, if you’re serious about esports, there are not a lot of excuses as to why you can not attend an esports summer camp.

-They have camps designed for just about every game, and they have camps throughout the country.
 If the only thing holding you back is financial reasons, then please contact the camp organizers and see if there are any scholarships.